kubewarden/docs/docs/operator-manual/airgap/01-install.md

 ```
 ./kubewarden-save-images.sh --image-list ./kubewarden-images.txt --images kubewarden-images.tar.gz
 ```
-Docker begins pulling the images used for an airgap install.
+Docker begins pulling the images used for an air gap install.
 Be patient.
 This process takes a few minutes.
 When the process completes, your current directory will output a tarball named `kubewarden-images.tar.gz`.
 Check that the output is in the directory.

 ## Save policies in your workstation